franciscop/umbrella/documentation.md

 ## .first()

-Add html class(es) to all of the matched elements.
+Retrieve the first of the matched nodes

 ```js
 .first();